Skip to main content

 Go for cocktails, not a big-group party plan

-Timing is one of the more useful confirmed planning details.
-Seed Library is closed Monday, open Tuesday through Thursday from 5 PM to 12 AM, open Friday and Saturday from 5 PM to 1 AM, and open Sunday from 5 PM to 12 AM.
+Timing is one of the more useful planning details.
+Seed Library is closed Monday, open Tuesday through Thursday from 5 PM to 12 AM, open Friday and Saturday from 5 PM to 1 AM, open Sunday from 5 PM to 12 AM.

 Use other options when the night needs a different shape

 For broader planning, keep it in the bar lane rather than forcing it into an all-purpose New York City night.
 Pair it with our full New York City restaurants guide if dinner is the anchor, or compare more drinking options through our full New York City bars guide.
-Hotels and other trip pieces are better handled through our full New York City hotels guide, our full New York City experiences guide, and our full New York City wineries guide.
+Hotels and other trip pieces are better handled through our full New York City hotels guide, our full New York City experiences guide, our full New York City wineries guide.

 Quick reference: New York City cocktail bar; smart casual dress; open Tuesday through Sunday evenings; recognized by North America's 50 Best Bars 2026 and Star Wine List 2026.